mikep79/solo-project/README.md

 ### Schedule
 Create README with detailed steps, plan database structure.
 Simplify Create User page and Home pages to plain templates.
 Research: how to get Calendar selector on page.
 Create Events (view  all) page and connect with controllers and services.
 Create Schema file.
 10-16 Mon       DONE!

 Look into deleting a field from mongoDB if field length reaches 0.
 Connect server to Mongo database.
 Create GET req for all database events to display on DOM.
 Create basic append format.
 Research: how to arrange chronologically.
 10-17 Tues      DONE!

 Create User Home page.
 Work out POST req for adding an event (using info pg?).
+Develop Create Event page, connect to POST req and controller/service.
 Research activity types, and common accessibility needs, angular.js styling
-10-18 Wed
+10-18 Wed       DONE!

-Secure icons for activities/needs.
-Develop Create Event page, connect to POST req and controller/service.
+Plan out POST req (sending filter data, retrieving data - use /events route) for filtering data for Find Event page.
+Plan out how icons will push items into tag arrays and test.
+Research: look for some sample icons.
 10-19 Thurs

 Finish gathering icons.
 Create Find Event page and work out POST req for filtered data.
+Research: using Angular-style popups for selections on Create Event page instead of form.
 10-20 Fri

 Plan out styling elements.
 Preliminary logo design.
+Talk to Amber about accessibility needs, discuss icon usage.
+Secure icons for use.
 10-21 Saturday

 10-22 Sunday